 Big Fish = Big Trouble

 Here’s how it works: large fish are typically higher up on the food chain, so they eat small fish, which each small fish, etc. So basically, the largest fish are consuming all of the toxins that smaller fish eat.
 They also have a longer lifespan, so this means they accumulate even more bad stuff.
 So the key is to start at the lowest point on the food chain.
-Anchovies!
-Small fish with a short lifespan.
+Krill!
+Small marine animals with a short lifespan.
 There’s some solid scientific research that confirms this.
-Bonus: anchovies have some of the highest Omega-3 contents of any fish.
-Added bonus: they’re low in toxins.
+Bonus: krill have some of the highest Omega fatty acids contents of any marine animal.
+Added bonus: they’re super low in toxins.

 The Good News.
 There’s a Solution!

-I was turned on to an amazing product called Omega-3 Select chews.
-They are made from the highest quality anchovies, designed to provide your pup with the perfect balance of essential oils.
+So, that’s why I’d recommend Omega-3-6-9 Select soft chews.
+They are made from the highest quality krill meal, designed to provide your pup with the perfect balance of healthy oils.
 Plus, they’re available in small and large chews depending on your dog’s size.
 Within a few weeks of having my dogs take the chews, I began noticing that they weren’t itching as much and their coats looked shiny and healthy.
 These were just the benefits that I could see.

 The Right Omega Makes All the Difference

 So do yourself a favor…get your dog on an Omega-3 supplement.
-My dogs seem to love the taste of the Omega-3 Select chews.
-Plus, when you purchase Omega-3 Select chews, you also be providing up to 21 meals for shelter dogs.
-So talk to your vet.
-To friends.
+My dogs seem to love the taste of the Omega-3-6-9 Select chews.
+Plus, when you purchase Omega-3-6-9 Select chews, you will also be providing up to 21 meals for shelter dogs.
+So talk to your vet and to friends.
 Find what’s best for your dogs.
 Just make sure you make an Omega-3 supplement part of their daily diet.
 They made a splash with my dogs.
-Almost as big as the one they made in the pool!
+Almost as big as the one they now make in the pool!

-Learn More about Project Paws ™ Omega-3 Select Soft Chews.
-Each bottle provides up to 21 meals for shelter dogs!
+Learn More about Project Paws® Omega-3-6-9 Select Soft Chews.
+Each bottle provides 14 meals for shelter dogs!

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional.